sombriks/gm-sample-worklog/gm-sample-worklog-service/README.md

 ## Caveats

 - Spring Boot gradle plugin only works on gradle 4.x series.
+An older version installed was removed.
 - The code plugin [vscode-java](https://github.com/redhat-developer/vscode-java) did not solved import and autocomplete correctly due a limitation about having top-level configuration files instead to use all occurrences of these files.
-It was solved by using service folder as temporary project root.
+It was solved by using service folder as project root instead repository root.
 - Also, the eclipse plugin was added to build.gradle in order to generate *.classpath* and *.project* files.
 Then the plugin started to work almost properly.
 - ~~For unknown reason the vscode-java plugin was unable to find javax.persistence packages.~~